microsoft/kunlun/README.md

 ### Analyze the Application you wish to deploy

 Change into your project working directory.
-For our demo we will create a new project directory:
+For our demo we will create a new project directory and fetch the kunlun tool

 ```
 mkdir kunlun-test
 cd kunlun-test
+go get github.com/kunlun/kun-lun
+cd go/src/github.com/kun-lun/kunlun/cmd/kl
 ```

-And now we will analyze our application in order to select the correct infrastrcuture.
+And now we will analyze the application under consideration in order to select the correct infrastructure.

 ```
 kl analyze
 ```

-This will ask a number of questions, for the most part you can safely use the defaults.
+This will ask a number of questions, and for the most part you can safely use the defaults.
 You will, however, need to provide a resource group name.
 This is the name of the Azure Resource Group into which Kunlun will place all created resources (e.g. virtual machines, networks, storage).
 The